 The leadership of Houghton College continued under the guidance of Wilber T. Dayton from 1972 until 1976.
-Dr. Daniel R. Chamberlain assumed the presidency of Houghton College in September 1976.
-Current enrollment is approximately 1,400.
+Dr. Daniel R. Chamberlain assumed the presidency of Houghton College in September 1976 and served until his retirement in the spring or 2006.
+Current enrollment is approximately 1,200.